brendanzab/language-garden/README.md

 these seedlings something new and interesting might germinate?

 [^fathom]: [yeslogic/fathom](https://github.com/yeslogic/fathom):
-  A declarative data definition language for formally specifying binary data formats.xe
+  A declarative data definition language for formally specifying binary data formats.

 ## The garden path